emilyLiu1059/python-project/README.md

 ## Regular Expression Tips
-These are a compilation of some of the important RegEx concepts I used for this project.
+This is a compilation of some of the important RegEx concepts I used for this project:

 ```
 import re